33V Panorama route Metschhore - Langermatte

 Safety Instructions

-The route partly follows official hiking trails.
-With consideration and tolerance, we share the paths with hikers "together underWÄGE".
+The route partly runs on official hiking trails.
+With consideration and tolerance, we travel together with the hikers on the paths "zäme underWÄGe".

 Tips